ahrefs/ocannl/lib/shape_inference.md

 The rationale behind only closing leaf (terminal) tensor shapes to their LUBs, while closing the remaining ones to dim-1:

-* the intermediate tensors will bet their shapes forced "from below" by their components;
+* the composite tensors will get their shapes forced "from below" by their components;
 * the leaf tensors cannot have their shape forced as they can always be broadcasted -- the only way they acquire shape information is downstream of `close_row_terminal`.

 ## Projections inference